M State is happy to offer resources for high school counselors to help students succeed.

 Minimum Required Completion:

 Students on warning status are eligible to continue taking concurrent courses.
 If at the end of the warning period the student meets both the cumulative GPA and completion percentage, the warning status is ended and the student is returned to good standing.
 If at the end of the warning period a student has not met the requirements, the student shall be suspended and not able to register for one calendar year unless he or she appeals the suspension.
 Click here to find out more in the student handbook.
 Please note that a student's academic standing will hold it's status with any college or university in the MnSCU system.

 Visit the M State Forms page and click on "Transcript Request" under the "Graduation and Transfer" heading.
-You will need to have the most recent version of Java to use the form and an electronic signature to complete the form.
+You will need to have the most recent version of Java to use the form and an electronic signature is required.
 Your request will be processed within 72 hours.

 If you are applying to another institution within the MnSCU system, you do NOT need to request a transcript online because the college or university will have access to your MnSCU eTranscript.